James A. Forbes

-James Alexander Forbes, Jr. (born September 6, 1935) is the Senior Minister Emeritus of the Riverside Church, an interdenominational (American Baptist and United Church of Christ) church on the Upper West Side of Manhattan, New York City.
+James Alexander Forbes, Jr. is the Senior Minister Emeritus of the Riverside Church, an interdenominational (American Baptist and United Church of Christ) church on the Upper West Side of Manhattan, New York City.
 He was the first African American minister to lead this multicultural congregation, and served it for 18 years.

 Early life and education

 James Forbes, Jr. was born in Burgaw, North Carolina, son of James Forbes and Mabel Clemmons Forbes.
 His family moved first to Goldsboro, North Carolina then to Raleigh, where he grew up.